ajin009/EFK-K8S-Sidecar/README.md

  through large volumes of logs of data. it stores and retrieve logs from Fluentd.
  **Fluentd** is an open source log collection that supports multiple data sources and output formats. **Kibana** is used to query Elasticsearch and build vizualization for events log.
- ## 1. ES Load balancer
+ ## 1. ES Load balancer:
-    *  creates a service that will define a DNS domain for the ES pods.
-    *  when associated with ES StatefulSet, the service will return
-    *  DNS A records that point to ES pods with app: elasticsearch label.
+    *Creates a service that will define a DNS domain for the ES pods. when associated with ES StatefulSet, the service will return DNS an A records that point to ES pods with app: elasticsearch label.
-    *  the service will select pods that have the label
+    *The service will select pods that have the label app: elasticsearch.
-      app: elasticsearch.
-    *  The clusterIP is set to None which renders the service headless.
+    *The clusterIP is set to None which renders the servic headless.
-    *  Two Ports are created 9200 and 9300 to interact with the rest API and inter-node communication respectively.The code is in the es-service.yaml file
+    *Two Ports are created 9200 and 9300 to interact with the rest API and inter-node communication respectively.The code is in the es-service.yaml file
   ## 2. ES Stateful Set
     create a Stateful set in order to have high availability